moriarty/ros-ev3/brickstrap-build-status.md

   This step might take a while.
 I'm running the brickstrap shell inside of a Virtual Ubuntu 14.04 inside of OSX 10.10, not the ideal setup for speed, but I'm unable to upgrade to 14.04 on my main linux partition.
 I've given the VM 4 of 8 cores and 4Gb of ram, With this configuration the process took almost exactly one hour.

-8. Exit the brickstrap shell and create a tar of the brickstrap rootfs and a disk image from the tar.
+9. Exit the brickstrap shell and create a tar of the brickstrap rootfs and a disk image from the tar.
+   The python bindings for ev3dev are available by default.
+If you need c++, see section below and return to this step later.

   ```
   (brickstrap)root@host# exit